Ramakrishna686/okta-login-vue/README.md

 ## Integrating The Resource Server

 If you were able to successfully login in the previous section you can continue with the resource server example.
-Please download and run one of these sample applications in another terminal:
+Please do the following stepof these sample applications in another terminal:

 ```
 cd server